 There was a problem submitting the form, please try again.

 An ideal resting place in Galloway

 Situated on 132 acres replete with beautiful trees, meticulous landscaping and gently rolling hills, Sunset Cemetery marks a quiet refuge to honor the memory of loved ones.
-Our tranquil pond offers a relaxing site to reflect while feeding the ducks and geese that visit the cemetery every year.
-Our cemetery has 3 dedicated veterans gardens, as well as 2 Masonic gardens.
-Sunset Cemetery offers traditional ground burial, mausoleum entombment and niche inurnment options.
+Our tranquil pond offers a relaxing site to reflect while feeding the swans, ducks, and geese who make the property home.
+Sunset Cemetery offers traditional ground burial, mausoleum entombment and cremation options.

 Our team will guide you through the process of selecting from a variety of caskets, urns, vaults, bronze memorialization or upright granite monuments.
 For those interested, family estates can preserve your family name in one central location so future generations may return to reflect.
 Customization is our specialty, and your imagination is our only limit.
 We are here to help you secure arrangements that fit your style, finances and needs.

 Connected within our community